Red Bull Arena (Leipzig): 2006 FIFA World Cup

 The stadium was one of the venues for the 2006 FIFA World Cup, the only one located in eastern Germany.

 The following games were played at the stadium during the 2006 World Cup:

+UEFA Euro 2024

+The stadium was one of the venues for the UEFA Euro 2024, the only one located in eastern Germany.

+The following games were played at the stadium during the tournament: